Why every Org needs a Center of Excellence (race car analogy)

 One department was happily using Salesforce’s core customer relationship management (CRM) application when a cloud-first directive changed everything for the worse.
 The directive was: move as many applications as possible to the cloud – including Salesforce.

-“The perception was that it almost didn’t matter what we did – if we put apps on cloud and Salesforce, we’d be successful,” recalls the agency’s Salesforce centre of excellence (CoE) leader.
+“The perception was that it almost didn’t matter what we did – if we put apps on cloud and Salesforce, we’d be successful,” recalls the agency’s Salesforce Center of Excellence (CoE) leader.

 “When you start adding custom code [to Salesforce], you need developers to make changes,” says the agency’s CoE leader.
 “And Salesforce becomes way more expensive to maintain.”